 Pros of the Cold Outreach Email

 The notion of finding business prospects through email has been around for a long time—because it works.
 For busy professionals, their email inbox is a great way to catch them right after a meeting or even at the end of their workday when they’re taking one last look at their inbox.
-Besides its convenience, sending an email has a lot more benefits than a phone call or an ad placement.
+Besides its convenience, sending an email has a lot more benefits than a phone call or an ad placement and is a great form of B2B email marketing.

 Reach users where they spend the most time.